Coping with the Holiday Season When You're Feeling Down

 Yes, you read that correctly.
 I want to talk about something that affects over 10 million Americans every year, it’s called Seasonal Affect Disorder, or SAD for short.
 It’s described by the Mayo Clinic as “a type of depression that’s related to changes in seasons… symptoms start in the fall and continue into the winter months, zapping your energy and making you feel moody.
 Less often, SAD causes depression in the spring or early summer.”

-As if the stress and anxiety that comes with navigating finances and family at this time of year wasn’t enough, add seasonal depression to the mix.
+As if the stress and anxiety that come with navigating finances and family at this time of year wasn’t enough, add seasonal depression to the mix.
 Irritability, trouble focusing, trouble sleeping, low energy and hopelessness, difficulty concentrating, and weight gain may also be issues troubling you this time of year.

-These are all signs of depression and while depression can be experienced at any time of year, many people feel these effects more intensely during the gloomy, dark winter months.
+These are all signs of depression, and while depression can be experienced at any time of year, many people feel these effects more intensely during the gloomy, dark winter months.
 This is because with less sunlight our bodies experience reduced serotonin (a neurotransmitter that affects mood) and melatonin (affects sleep patterns and mood) levels.

 It’s normal to have days here and there where you’re exhausted, but if you feel unmotivated and sluggish for days at a time and perhaps have trouble remembering the last time you enjoyed a hobby, talk to your physician or a therapist who is trained to help people feeling just like you.